fmdazhar/ur5e_iff_backup/README.md

 The Docker container sets up a ROS workspace in `/root/catkin_ws`.

-There are two UR5e robots used in the lab. "a_bot" refers to the UR5e with a Robotiq 2F-85 Gripper, "b_bot" refers to the UR5e with the OnRobot RG2-FT Gripper, and "c_bot" refers to the UR5e with the Robotiq Hand-e Gripper.
+There are three UR5e robots used in the lab. "a_bot" refers to the UR5e with a Robotiq 2F-85 Gripper, "b_bot" refers to the UR5e with the OnRobot RG2-FT Gripper, and "c_bot" refers to the UR5e with the Robotiq Hand-e Gripper.

 Within this workspace, you'll find the custom configuration packages specific to running the robots in the lab: